History of the Jews in the United States: Exceptionalism

 Historians believe American Jewish history has been characterized by an unparalleled degree of freedom, acceptance, and prosperity that has made it possible for Jews to bring together their ethnic identities with the demands of national citizenship far more effortlessly than Jews in Europe.
 American Jewish exceptionalism differentiates Jews from other American ethnic groups by means of educational and economic attainments and, indeed, by virtue of Jewish values, including a devotion to political liberalism.
 Historian Marc Dollinger has found that for the last century the most secular Jews have tended toward the most liberal or even leftist political views, while more religious Jews are politically more conservative.
 Modern Orthodox Jews have been less active in political movements than Reform Jews.
 They vote Republican more often than less traditional Jews.
 In contemporary political debate, strong Orthodox support for various school voucher initiatives undermines the exceptionalist belief that the Jewish community seeks a high and impenetrable barrier between church and state.

 Most of the discussions of American Exceptionalism refer to the nation as a whole.
 However, there have been discussions of how American Exceptionalism has applied to specific subgroups, especially minorities.
 Scholars comparing the record of persecution of Jews in Europe and the Middle East with the highly favorable circumstances in the United States, debate to what extent the American treatment of Jews has been unique in world history, and how much it has become a model of pluralism at least in regards to this group.

 Creation of the State of Israel

-With its establishment in 1948, the State of Israel became the focal point of American Jewish life and philanthropy, as well as the symbol around which American Jews united.
+In the decades immediately preceding the creation of the State of Israel in 1948, immigrant American Jews were fiercely divided along ideological schisms like socialism vs. capitalism, strict secularism vs. religiosity.
+Yet, the horrors of the Holocaust and the subsequent establishment of the Jewish state helped to smooth out these internal divides, creating a new baseline consensus.
+The majority of American Jews, whether previously socialist, Zionist, or even apolitical, could unite in supporting the infant state's survival and combating antisemitism.
+Moreover, Israel became the focal point of American Jewish life and philanthropy, as well as the symbol around which American Jews united.
+For instance, since 1999, programs like Birthright Israel have helped foster the connection between American Jews and Israel by offering a free trip to nearly 1 million young Jews, 70–80% of them from the United States.